-I.5 Conclusions from Review of Current Situation in Emerging Market Economies

-The unavoidable conclusion from the above discussion is that the environment for emerging market economies in the APEC region is substantially different than in the crisis-ridden 1990s.
-First, with China and Malaysia now pegging to a basket of currencies rather than fixing to the U.S. dollar, all exchange rates for these economies are more flexible than in the pre-crisis period of the 1990s.
+I.5 Conclusions from Review of Current Situation in Emerging Market Economies crisis-ridden 1990s.
+First, with China and Malaysia now pegging to a basket of currencies, all exchange rates for these economies are more flexible than in the pre-crisis period of the 1990s.
 Defending unsustainable fixed pegs is substantially less likely, and hence so are the speculative flows felt to be so important in the 1990s.
 Evidence reviewed suggests that the likelihood of crises is significantly reduced with flexible rates.